 Retropharyngeal abscess with mediastinal extension

-Fever, chest pain.
+Fever and chest pain.

 CT neck and upper chest